NotnHeavy/SM-Address64/README.md

 # SM-Address64

+2024.07.29 update: [there currently exists in the works a SourceMod handle](https://github.com/alliedmodders/sourcemod/pull/2196) which is designed to replace pseudo addresses.
+It is currently not available in vanilla SourceMod.

 This is a temporary extension that provides a `int64_t` enum struct, containing the fields `low` and `high` in their respective order, respecting little-endianness.
 Provided is a few basic arithmetic natives, alongside addressing natives - the main point of this extension.
 These addressing natives provide basic addressing functionality within 64-bit SourceMod plugins, which may be necessary following the eventual transition of Team Fortress 2 from 32-bit to 64-bit.

 The following addressing natives are exposed: